 Hence, we have it directly from the horse’s mouth: EA considers frustration an undesirable player state.

-According to said empirical study, a streak of three losses generates a churn risk of 5.1 %, which by far is the highest churn risk observed in the study.
-So, to cut a long story short: If EA’s developers are imposing losing streaks deliberately, they are acting against EA’s interests – and doing so against better judgment.
-I will it as an open question whether this is likely.
+What you should note here is the LLL, i.e. a streak of three losses.
+According to that paper, that generates a churn risk of 5.1 %, which by far is the highest churn risk observed in the study.
+So, if EA’s developers are imposing losing streaks deliberately, they are acting against EA’s interests.
+I will leave it as an open question whether this is likely.

 Does FIFA have an exceptional amount of losing streaks?